kyoheiu/way-rs/README.md

 ***Pretend that `way` is hosted in `way.domain.com` and the other apps in `app.domain.com`.***

-1. `git clone` this repo, and add `./config/.env`.
+1. Prepare `.env`.
    ```
    WAY_DOMAIN=domain.com
    WAY_SECRET_KEY=secret_string
    WAY_NETWORK=ldap://ldap_server_name:3890
    ```

-   Optionally you can add `./config/config.yml` and use this app as a simple personal dashboard.
+   Optionally you can add `config/config.yml` and use this app as a simple personal dashboard.

    ```